Frequently Asked Questions

 In the unlikely event that your child doesn’t settle at camp on their first day, please let us know at your earliest convenience.
-You can contact the camp staff who will try to resolve any concerns in the first instance or direct you to a camp manager thereafter.
+You can contact us on 0208 103 0101 and we will try to resolve any concerns you may have.
 Open communications are very important to ensure your child has a fantastic time at camp and help tremendously to resolve any problems related to your child not settling.

 They’re in good company!
 We appreciate and have taken into consideration that not all children enjoy sports, but all children love running around, playing games and having fun.
 At Camp 4 Champs there are opportunities for children to participate in many activities; including arts and crafts, cookery, reading, treasure hunts and much more.
-If your child isn’t the next Lionel Messi our staff will make them feel top of the world for learning a few key tips at whatever activity they are involved in and the emphasis is solely on having fun, joining in and learning new things.
+If your child isn’t the next Lionel Messi our staff will make them feel top of the world by giving a few key tips at whatever activity they are involved in and the emphasis is solely on having fun, joining in and trying new things.

-There is a swimming section in the All About Me form that will need to be completed prior to camp.
+There is a swimming section in the registration form that will need to be completed prior to camp.
 This provides our staff with essential information about your child’s swimming ability and confidence in the water.

 Swimming is optional, so any child not wishing to swim will be able to take part in alternate activities.